fleetdm/fleet/docs/Contributing/Blueprints/Troubleshooting-Hosts.md

 Given that we load the host by selecting `hosts` on every request, this should cause no extra performance penalty on every request).
 Alternatively we could use Redis to store such state, but it would add a Redis read request on every `distributed/read` request.
 - We need to use and store the hashes of the queries because queries can change and new queries be added in between read and write requests (e.g. policy queries are editable by users and new ones can be assigned to hosts).
+- The algorithm performs a sort of binary search of the problematic query.
+TODO(lucas): Determine how to support more than one query being problematic.
+With algorithm shown below, Fleet will ping pong between two halfs if those halfs have each a problematic query.

 #### `distributed/read`